 If you’re thinking about planning a trip, don’t hold yourself back — just go!
 To give you some inspiration, here are a few of my favorite cities in Europe — perfect for women traveling alone!

-The Irish capital is an incredibly fun place to visit thanks to the Irish’s famous hospitality and amicable nature.
+The Irish capital is one of the best European cities for solo female travelers as well as an incredibly fun place to visit — thanks to the Irish’s famous hospitality and amicable nature!
 The men (and women) have a contagious zest for life and you can easily get swept along and enjoy yourself in the company of friendly locals.

 Whether you’re going to visit for the world-class food, or to marvel at the gorgeous sights, Rome is a city filled with travelers, locals and students alike.
 With such a mix of people, you can easily forget you’re traveling alone.